moonbit-community/opentelemetry.mbt/README.mbt.md

 Applications configure one provider per signal:

 1. Build a trace, log, or metric provider in `sdk/*`.
-2. Register it into `interface/global` if code uses the root `moonbit-community/opentelemetry` package.
+2. Register SDK providers with `sdk.set_*_provider()` if code uses the root `moonbit-community/opentelemetry` package.
+These helpers also update `interface/global` with API-layer providers.
 3. Spawn background tasks when using batch span/log processors or periodic metric readers.
 4. Flush and shut down providers during application teardown.